 Finally, you will reach the historic settlement of Kirkjubaejarklauster, where you will retire for the night.

-On day five of your eleven day holiday to Iceland, you’ll enjoy the wonders of Vatnajokull National Park in the south-east.
+On day five of your eleven-day holiday to Iceland, you'll enjoy the wonders of Vatnajokull National Park in the southeast.
 This area is defined by the glacier of Vatnajokull, which is the largest ice cap in Europe and has created some spectacular scenery.

 Once you have enjoyed the magnificent Skaftafell Nature Reserve, you'll head to Jokulsarlon Glacier Lagoon.
 One of the country's most famed and beloved sites, this lake separates one of the tongues of Vatnajokull from the ocean.
 As the outlet breaks apart, the lagoon fills with countless, colossal icebergs that, over months, cruise their way to the sea.

 When they finally reach the ocean, they are washed onto the adjacent Diamond Beach.
-Though overlooked by many guests, this is a spectacular place due to the way the bergs glisten as they melt and contrast with the dark sands.
+Though overlooked by many guests, this is a spectacular place due to the way the icebergs glisten as they melt and contrast with the dark sands.

-Thankfully, today you do not need to choose between taking the glacier hike or a boat tour; you’ll have time to do both.
+Thankfully, today you do not need to choose between taking the glacier hike or a boat tour.
+You'll have time to do both.